A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Proposed method

 \subsection{Module}

-Texture-section: In order to deeply explore the polarization information, we define a texture fusion module.
-Firstly, we perform the Conv convolution operation on its input data $X_0$, and then we obtain the first layer of feature information $X_1$ through the batch normalization layer BN and the nonlinear activation function ReLU as shown in Eq.\ref{eq5}.
-Subsequently, we repeat the operation of Eq.\ref{eq5} for the second layer of feature information $X_2$ with $X_1$ as the second layer of feature input.

-Finally, we directly add $X_3$ with $X$ and realize the residuals through the activation function ReLU to generate the final feature information $X_3$. $X_2$, then sum $X_1$ and $X_2$ and generate the final feature information $X_3$ through CBAM, finally directly sum $X_3$ and $X$ and realize the residual connection through the activation function ReLU to get the final information output $X_{final}$, as shown in Eq.\ref{eq6}.
+TFB: To more effectively exploit polarization-sensitive texture information, we design TFB as the initial feature extraction unit.
+Given the input feature $X_0$, the first-layer feature $X_1$is obtained through convolution, batch normalization, and ReLU activation, as defined in Eq(\ref{eq5}).
+The same operation is then applied recursively to generate the subsequent feature representation $X_2$, using the output of the previous layer as input.

+After hierarchical feature extraction, intermediate features are aggregated and refined by CBAM to enhance informative responses.
+The refined feature is then combined with the input feature through a residual connection, and the final output $X_{final}$is obtained by ReLU activation, as formulated in Eq(\ref{eq6}).
+This design enables the TFB to preserve original structural information while enhancing texture-sensitive responses in polarization images.

-Subsequently, in order to improve the sensitivity to the edge details of the final generated image, we use the double convolution module commonly used in image segmentation tasks as the main way of extracting features in Unet, because the double convolution module is mainly through the reflection to fill the Reflex-pad to avoid filling the boundary is caused by artifacts, and then through the convolution of Conv, the batch normalization of the BN, the nonlinear activation function to achieve the features of the university enhancement while protecting the boundary information.
+In addition, to improve sensitivity to boundary and edge details in the generated image, the encoder adopts the double-convolution module commonly used in image segmentation networks as the basic feature extraction unit of the U-Net architecture.
+Specifically, reflection padding is used to alleviate boundary artifacts, while convolution, batch normalization, and nonlinear activation are combined to enhance feature representation while preserving boundary information.

-Brightness information section: Because $DOLP$ images can reflect the unique feature ability and information advantage of the object surface, which becomes the main source of advantage of polarization image fusion distinguishing from other image fusion, this paper designs two modules for line polarization information mining to achieve the purpose of deeply mining the information of line polarization map.
-The first one is the Bright-Enhancement module, which refers to the idea of splicing the luminance information from Enlighten-GAN \cite{53} and HDR-GAN \cite{54} and the reference luminance map to guide the enhancement information, and adds the normalization process and the deep convolutional structure to improve the robustness, which is integrated into a simple module to enhance the model for complex luminance information; the specific process is as follows: firstly, the given reference luminance map $B_{ref}$ (the channel mean of $DOLP$) is normalized to obtain $B_{nor}$, as shown in Eq.\ref{eq7}, in which $\epsilon=1×10^{-6}$.